SarahRastegar/SelEx/README.md

 **Dataset Hyperparameter Specifics**: If you're working with the CUB and Scars dataset, set the unsupervised_smoothing parameter to 1.0, for Pets and Aircraft to 0.5, and for generic datasets to 0.1.
 For Scars also add `--grad_from_block 9`.
+Please note that for Herbarium_19, `--unbalanced 1` should be added, because it is long-tailed.

 ## Evaluation
 In the `Final Reports` section at the end, please note that only the evaluations reported for: